DaniXiF/ImageProcessingService/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
-Any additional help is welcomed.
 Thank you !